What Is a Good Calcium Score? Complete Guide by Age and Gender

 Why Age and Ethnicity Matter

-A calcium score of 150 means very different things for a 50-year-old versus a 75-year-old.
-For a 50-year-old white male, 150 would be above the 90th percentile, meaning their calcium burden is higher than 90% of similar peers.
+Context changes everything.
+A score of 150 in a 50-year-old white male is above the 90th percentile -- worse than 90% of peers.
+The same 150 in a 75-year-old is completely average.
+Their calcium burden is higher than 90% of similar peers.
 For a 75-year-old white male, 150 is below the 50th percentile, which is actually quite normal.

-Ethnicity also matters significantly.
-White men consistently have the highest calcium scores at every age.
-Black men and women tend to have lower scores.
-However, MESA research found that CAC predicts cardiovascular events with the same strength across all ethnic groups.
+Ethnicity matters too.
+White men have the highest calcium scores at every age.
+Black men and women run lower.
+But here's the catch: MESA research found that CAC predicts cardiovascular events with the same strength across all ethnic groups.
 The absolute score thresholds (0, 100, 400) work regardless of demographics.

 MESA Reference Data: What's Normal for Your Group?